 While finishing up a blog yesterday I read something on the TheKnot talking about engagement sessions.
-The blog earlier this year (Tips for Being a Better Wedding Photographer) was more focused on the side of the wedding photographer needing to offer this portrait session.
-For my photography couples everyone of them know how important I feel this engagement photo session is.
+The blog earlier this year (Tips for Being a Better Wedding Photographer) was more focused on the side of the wedding photographer needs to offer this portrait session.
+For my photography couples, every one of them knows how important I feel this engagement photo session is.

 I get asked all the time if a couple can take this option out to save money.
 Or they feel they don’t need because a friend gave them a photoshoot for a gift.
 There are so many reasons to keep this I decided to write this blog to highlight why an engagement session is needed for a future couple and for wedding photographers to offer one in your wedding packages.
 I also wanted to give you some insight from other photographers and wedding websites.

 1. The first thing of why I included an engagement session with every package is it gives me a chance to work with my couples prior to the wedding date.

 I can start to earn their trust and hopefully, they start to feel comfortable with the choice they have made for their wedding.
 This is huge in them feeling comfortable for the actual wedding day.
 The more comfortable a bride and groom is the more natural they will look and feel.
 This starts to unlock getting true emotions into a photograph.

 Some people ask why we include engagement sessions with every wedding that we photograph, and the answer is simple.

 The engagement session is the perfect excuse to hang out with our clients, get to know a LOT about them, and allow them to get used to being photographed by us.
 These are big advantages in crafting a comfortable, smooth, positive experience for our couples.